What is ChatGPT? How does it work?

 Is using it cheating?
 What about plagiarism?

 Since there are many ways to use ChatGPT -- the answer on whether using it is cheating is it DEPENDS.
-Although there are not (yet) new policies about its use per se -- using (e.g. copy/paste) texts or code that is created by ChatGPT, for example, is covered under the UMN Student Conduct Code on Academic Dishonesty.
+Although there are not "new" policies about its use per se -- using (e.g. copy/paste) texts or code that is created by ChatGPT, for example, is covered under the UMN Student Conduct Code on Academic Dishonesty.
+As of late spring 2023 -- the University created statements that faculty could include in the course syllabus (or modify it) - here are some examples "syllabus statements" from UMN.

 Plagiarism is defined in the Conduct Code as Plagiarism, "representing the words, creative work, or ideas of another person as one’s own without providing proper documentation of source."
 Those some students might point out that "words" created by a a tool like ChatGPT isn't a "person" -- these arguments miss the intent of the policy.
 The bottom line is YOUR INSTRUCTOR will determine whether it is a violation of academic dishonesty.
 If you aren't sure, ASK YOUR INSTRUCTOR for clarity.